GoC-Spending/contracts-data-web/content/department/tc.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-Transport Canada spent an estimated \$178.9M in 2021-2022 on contracts.
+Transport Canada spent an estimated **\$178.9M in 2021-2022** on contracts.

+Across 7,782 contracts active since the start of the 2017-2018 fiscal year, 992 have at least one amendment (13%).
+Of contracts with amendments, the average increase in dollar value was 99% and the average number of amendments was 2.55.
+Cumulatively these amendments represent an increase of \$201.4M over the original contract values.

+The average contract duration was 0.68 years, and the average contract value (not including contracts under \$10k) was \$151.2K.
+The longest contract was 11.51 years.
+The largest contract by value (including amendments) was \$144.1M.

 {{< /entity_summary >}}

 ## Vendors